 Evaluation UN-HABITAT/UNEP’s Sustainable Cities Programme in Senegal.

-UN-HABITAT/UNEP has commissioned a Mid-Term Review (MTR) of the 2004 -2007 phase of the Global Sustainable Cities Programme (SCP) and Localising Agenda 21 (LA21), in Senegal.
-In 2004, the IAGU (Institut Africain de Gestion Urbaine), the ‘Association des Maires du Sénégal’ (AMS) and the Senegalese Ministry of Urbanism and Spatial Planning (MUAT) start a national replication program called ‘Appui à la formulation des Agendas 21 Locaux au Sénégal’.
-This program is financed by the Belgian Cooperation.
+UN-HABITAT/UNEP commissioned a Mid-Term Review (MTR) of the 2004 -2007 phase of the Global Sustainable Cities Programme (SCP) and Localising Agenda 21 (LA21), in Senegal.
+In 2004, the IAGU (Institut Africain de Gestion Urbaine), the ‘Association des Maires du Sénégal’ (AMS) and the Senegalese Ministry of Urbanism and Spatial Planning (MUAT) initiated a national replication program called ‘Appui à la formulation des Agendas 21 Locaux au Sénégal’.
+This program was financed by the Belgian Cooperation.
 Besides the Louga process consolidation, four new cities joined the LA21: Guédiawaye, Saint-Louis, Matam and Tivaouane.

 Senegal is located in Western Africa and is mainly a low-lying country, with a semidesert area in the north and northeast and forests in the southwest.
 The largest rivers include the Senegal in the north and the Casamance in the Southern tropical climate region.
 The capital of Senegal, Dakar, is the westernmost point in Africa.
 The country surrounds Gambia on three sides and is bordered on the north by Mauritania, on the east by Mali, and on the south by Guinea and Guinea-Bissau.

-Urban problems are inextricably linked with environmental problems in Senegal, such as water pollution, solid waste management and deficient transport systems.
+Urban problems are inextricably linked with environmental problems in Senegal; such as water pollution, solid waste management and deficient transport systems.
 Some cities (like f.i.
 Louga) also deal with HIV/AIDS problems, basically due to immigration.
-Although decentralisation laws go back as far as 1956 with major reforms in 1972 and 1996, urban governance in Senegal is still much steered by the central state.
+Although decentralisation laws go back as far as 1956 with major reforms made in 1972 and in 1996, urban governance in Senegal is still much steered by the central state.
 A rather strong particracy, with local mayors being appointed by national parties, an urban primacy structure with Dakar being the residence of many local politicians and strong national deconcentrated public services form part of the national context in which local urban governance within the LA21 programme has to be developped.

 Back to portfolio